Applying for a Re-Entry Permit for Green Card Holders

 The immigration attorneys at Scott D. Pollock & Associates P.C. are here for you to answer any questions you may have about your green card re-entry permit or other immigration inquiries.
 Working with an experienced legal team can ease the process of navigating the complexities of immigration law.

-With over 70 years of combined experience, we have helped people just like you get a U.S. re-entry permit to travel abroad.
+With over 70 years of combined experience, our immigration lawyers in Chicago have helped people just like you get a U.S. re-entry permit to travel abroad.
 Life happens, jobs require international travel, family members need attending to, and so much more.
 We want to help you prepare for any circumstances that may call you abroad.
 And we want to ensure you will still have a place to call home here in the United States.

 Contact us for more information, guidance, and help when applying for your re-entry permit.
 Call us at 312.444.1940 or fill out an online contact form today.
 We look forward to hearing from you!